 This Data Product Development Guide (DPDG) for Data Producers was produced for EOSDIS by the Earth Science Data System Working Groups (ESDSWGs) [3] under the supervision of the ESDIS Project to aid in the development of NASA Earth Science data products.
-We hope to update this document annually.
+This version is a minor update to the DPDG V1.0 [4] that includes several editorial corrections and changes identified during the creation of the Quick Start Guide (QSG) [5] to the EOSDIS Data Product Development Guide (DPDG) for Data Producers .
+This document will be periodically updated as the need arises.

 The DPDG is intended for those who develop Earth Science data products and are collectively referred to as "data producers" (see Appendix B).
-This guide is primarily intended for developers of Earth Science data products derived from remote sensing data, and particularly for the development of Level 1B through Level 4 products [4].
-However, developers of related data products including Level 0 and 1A satellite data, airborne and ground-based data products will also find useful guidance.
+This guide is primarily intended for producers of Earth Science data products derived from remote sensing data, and particularly for the development of Level 1B through Level 4 products [6].
+However, producers of related data products including Level 0 and 1A satellite data, airborne and ground-based data products will also find useful guidance.

-There is an abundance of guides (e.g., standards, conventions, best practices, data format manuals) to direct developers in all aspects of designing and implementing data products.
-Moreover, some DAACs have developed guides for particular data producers and specific scientific communities [5] [6] [7] [8] [9] [10].
+There is an abundance of documents (e.g., standards, conventions, best practices, data format manuals) to direct developers in all aspects of designing and implementing data products.
+Moreover, some DAACs have developed guides for particular data producers and specific scientific communities [7] [8] [9] [10] [11] [12].
 The DPDG aims to compile the most applicable parts of existing guides into an easy-to-follow document that logically outlines the typical development process for Earth Science data products.
-Emphasis has been given to standards and best practices formally endorsed by the ESDIS Standards Office (ESO) [11], findings from ESDSWGs, and recommendations from DAACs and experienced data producers.
+Emphasis has been given to standards and best practices formally endorsed by the ESDIS Standards Office (ESO) [13], findings from ESDSWGs, and recommendations from DAACs and experienced data producers.
+This version of the DPDG does not provide any explicit recommendations regarding cloud storage and computation, which is recognized as an emerging area of high interest and need for both current and future NASA earth science missions.
+A future version will address this evolving topic.